Olcay Şahan

-Olcay Şahan ([oɫdʒaj ʃahan], born 26 May 1987) is a Turkish professional footballer who plays as a winger or as an attacking midfielder for Afjet Afyonspor.
-Born in Germany, he represented the Turkey national team internationally.
+Olcay Şahan ([oɫdʒaj ʃahan], born 26 May 1987) is a Turkish professional football manager and a former player who played as a winger or as an attacking midfielder.
+Born in Germany, he played for the Turkey national team internationally.

 Club career

 Germany

 In 2008, Şahan played his first professional match against Alemannia Aachen with MSV Duisburg shirt.
 For the following seasons he started to play more frequently.
 In the 2010–11 season, from the beginning he became the number one choice for his coach Milan Šašić.
 After a successful season he was transferred to 1.
 FC Kaiserslautern.
 With his new team he started to play at Bundesliga level and inspired Fritz-Walter-Stadion guests very quickly in a short time.

 Beşiktaş

 Before the 2012–13 season he was transferred to Turkish side Beşiktaş, for an €800,000 fee on a four-year contract.
 From the beginning of the season, coach Samet Aybaba placed him on the first eleven in every game of the season.
 On 22 October 2012, Şahan scored his first league goal against Gaziantepspor.
 He finished the season with 11 goals and eight assists.
 With his successful first season at the club, he became one of the favorite players in the eyes of Beşiktaş fans.